2020 Tournament Rules

 - Section 4: Duties of the Secretary: The Secretary shall keep records of all club activities and functions.

-- Section 5: Officers will be appointed by the President and Secretary, their function will be to measure questionable fish at weigh-in to ensure that they meet all state, federal, lake, and club rules.
+- Section 5: Officers will be appointed by the President and Secretary, their function will be to weigh and measure questionable fish at weigh-in to ensure that they meet all state, federal, lake, and club rules.

 - Section 1: The Advisory Board shall consist of the four (4) club officers (President, Vice President, Secretary, and Officer) and a minimum of three (3), but not more than seven (7), advisors appointed by the President.